junkaze08/junkaze08/README.md

 # Hi, I'm Junester! 👋

-I am a passionate BSIT student at University of Cebu - Banilad, driven by a curiosity for technology and a love for Gundam.
+I am a passionate IT person, driven by a curiosity for technology and a love for Gundam.
 My journey involves delving into the world of cybersecurity, data analytics, and sharing my insights with the community.

 ![junkaze08's Stats](https://github-readme-stats.vercel.app/api?username=junkaze08&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)

 ## 🚀 About Me

-- 🔭 I'm currently pursuing my Bachelors Degree in Information Technology at University of Cebu - Banilad.
+- 🔭 I am a graduate of the Bachelor's Degree in Information Technology at the University of Cebu-Banilad.
 - 📝 I participated Capture The Flag (CTF) on picoCTF website [https://picoctf.org](https://picoctf.org/).
 - 🥋 Proud member of the [Philippine Taekwondo Asssociation](https://philippinetaekwondo.org/), representing Baybay Taekwondo Team under RMC 8A.
+- 🧑‍💼 I'm the current Data Governance Officer at Gothong Southern Group of Companies.

 ## Tech Stack
 [![My Skills](https://skillicons.dev/icons?i=py,flask,java,anaconda,azure,firebase)](https://skillicons.dev)